TeknooSoftware/states/README.md

 Contribute :)
 -------------

 You are welcome to contribute to this project.
-[Fork it on Github](https://github.com/UniAlteri/states) or contact me : [r.deloge@uni-alteri.com](r.deloge@uni-alteri.com)
+[Fork it on Github](CONTRIBUTING.md)